 Scientists are attached to the different research units which make up the Paris School of Economics:

-- Paris-Jourdan sciences économiques, which is a mixed research unit of the CNRS, the EHESS, the Ecole des Ponts ParisTech, and the ENS.
+- Paris-Jourdan sciences économiques, which is a mixed research unit of the CNRS, the EHESS, the Ecole des Ponts ParisTech, the ENS, the INRA, the Université Paris-1 Panthéon-Sorbonne.

 - The Centre d’économie de la Sorbonne, which is a mixed research unit of the CNRS and Université Paris-1 Panthéon-Sorbonne.